 At breakfast the following morning I listened to the radio news.
 John Lennon had been shot dead in America.
 And the time of the assassination was 11 p.m.
 This was the exact time of the missing verse on the record!

-Mr J H – Rossendale
+Mr. J H – Rossendale

 Strange coincidences often somehow connect themselves to sudden and tragic events.
 Many weird twists of events have been associated with tragedies such as the Titanic and Hindenberg disasters for example.

 “We were not bored,” he said “and certainly did not run out of songs.
 I was paranoid about somebody trying to bump us off.”
 But John Lennon also believed in an afterlife.
-“I am an optimist about eternity.
-I believe in life after death.
+“I am an optimist about eternity,” he said.
+“I believe in life after death.
 I believe that death is not an end but a beginning.”

 Add your comments below.
 Were John Lennon’s spiritual beliefs correct?
 And how about George Harrison?
 In this story did the ghost of John Lennon make contact?
 Maybe you can add some more interesting facts below.

 More strange stories can be found in Craig’s Books: